-- (A) The ends of all horizontal lapped bars shall be provided with 135° hooks and lapped with a full strength splice. - (B) At the ends of walls, where boundary elements exist, horizontal bars shall be provided with hooks and anchored into the confined concrete core of the boundary element.
-Where no boundary element is required, ends of horizontal bars shall be terminated at the end of the wall with full tension laps with U bars of the same diameter. - (C) Ductility Class L reinforcement shall not be used as structural reinforcement.
+- FIGURE 14.0.7(D) HORIZONTAE WALL BAR LAI DETAIL - (ii) At the ends of walls, where boundary elements exist, horizontal bars shall be provided with hooks or cogs and fully developed and anchored into the confined concrete core of the boundary element or lapped with U bars with a lap length equal to $1.2L{\rm sy.t.lap}$ .
+Where no boundary element is required, or the U bar provisions of Clause 14.6.2.2 apply, ends of horizontal bars shall be terminated at the end of the wall with full tension laps with U bars of the same diameter. - (iii) Ductility Class L reinforcement shall not be used as structural reinforcement.

-Wall reinforcement terminating in footings, columns, slabs, or beams shall be anchored to develop the yield stress in the reinforcement at the junction of the wall with the terminating member.
+Wall reinforcement terminating at the bottom of the wall in footings, columns, slabs, or beams shall be anchored to develop the yield stress in the reinforcement at the junction of the wall with the terminating member.